-This also were an iniquity to be punished by the judges: for I should have lied to God that is above.
+This also were an iniquity to be punished by the judges;

-If I rejoiced at the destruction of him that hated me, or lifted up myself when evil found him;
+For I should have denied the God that is above.
+If I have rejoiced at the destruction of him that hated me,

+Or lifted up myself when evil found him

-(Yea, I suffered not my mouth to sin by asking his life with a curse;)
+(Yea, I have not suffered my mouth to sin By asking his life with a curse);

-If the men of my tent said not, Who can find one that hath not been satisfied with his flesh?
+31 If the men of my tent have not said,

+Who can find one that hath not been filled with his meat?

-The stranger did not lodge in the street; but I opened my doors to the traveller;
+32 (The sojourner hath not lodged in the street; But I have opened my doors to the traveler);

-If like Adam I covered my transgressions, by hiding mine iniquity in my bosom;
+33 If like Adam I have covered my transgressions,

+By hiding mine iniquity in my bosom,

-Because I feared the great multitude, and the contempt of families terrified me, so that I kept silence, and went not out of the door-
+Because I feared the great multitude, And the contempt of families terrified me,

+So that I kept silence, and went not out of the

-Oh that I had one to hear me! (lo, here is my signature, let the Almighty answer me;) and that I had the indictment which mine adversary hath written!
+35 Oh that I had one to hear me!

+(Lo, here is my signature, let the Almighty answer me)

+And that I had the indictment which mine adversary hath written!

-Surely I would carry it upon my shoulder; I would bind it unto me as a crown.
+36 Surely I would carry it upon my shoulder;

+I would bind it unto me as a crown:

-I would declare unto him the number of my steps; as a prince would I go near unto him.
+I would declare unto him the number of my steps;

+As a prince would I go near unto him.

-If my land cry out against me, and the furrows thereof weep together;
+38 If my land crieth out against me, And the furrows thereof weep together;

-If I have eaten the fruits thereof without money, or have caused the owners thereof to lose their life:
+If I have eaten the fruits thereof without money,

+Or have caused the owners thereof to lose their life:

-Let thistles grow instead of wheat, and cockle instead of barley.
+Let thistles grow instead of wheat, And cockle instead of barley.

 The words of Job are ended.

-So these three men ceased to answer Job, because he was righteous in his own eyes.
+- So these three men ceased to answer Job, because he was righteous in his own eyes.
 Then was kindled the wrath of Elihu the son of Barachel the Buzite, of the family of Ram: against Job was his wrath kindled, because he justified himself rather than God.
 Also against his three friends was his wrath kindled, because they had found no answer, and yet had condemned Job.
 Now Elihu had waited to speak unto Job, because they were elder than he.

-And when Elihu saw that there was no answer in the mouth of these three men, his wrath was kindled.
+And when Elihu saw that there was no answer in the mouth of these three men, his wrath was kindled. - And Elihu the son of Barachel the Buzite answered and said,

-And Elihu the son of Barachel the Buzite answered and said, I am young, and ye are very old; wherefore I held back, and durst not shew you mine opinion.
+I am young, and ye are very old;

+Wherefore I held back, and durst not show you mine opinion.

-I said, Days should speak, and multitude of years should teach wisdom.
+I said, Days should speak,

+And multitude of years should teach wisdom.

-But there is a spirit in man, and the breath of the Almighty giveth them understanding.
+But there is a spirit in man,

+And the breath of the Almighty giveth them understanding.

-It is not the great that are wise, nor the aged that understand judgment.
+It is not the great that are wise, Nor the aged that understand justice.
+Therefore I said, Hearken to me; I also will show mine opinion.